-With regard to further diversity, the Supervisory Board had already updated the target it established in the fiscal year for the proportion of women on the Board: "The Supervisory Board shall be composed of at least 30% women and 30% men, and this ratio is to be met separately for shareholder representatives and for employee representatives."
+With regard to further diversity, the Supervisory Board had already updated the target it established in the 2015 fiscal year - as mentioned above - for the proportion of women on the Board: "The Supervisory Board shall be composed of at least 30% women and at least 30% men, and this ratio is to be met separately for shareholder representatives and for employee representatives."

-In line with this objective, the Supervisory Board comprises three female and seven male shareholder representatives and three female and seven male employee representatives since the 2018 Annual General Meeting.
+In line with this objective, the Supervisory Board comprises three female and seven male shareholder representatives and three female and seven male employee representatives since the 2018 Annual General Meeting and the special election to the Supervisory Board at the 2020 Annual General Meeting.